 DIY and Building Industry Trade Rules, Regulations and Restrictions - the legal lowdown:

-- Consumer NZ also includes advice about working safely with electricity, at heights, with lead, asbestos, gas or plumbing.
+- Consumer NZ provides advice about working safely with electricity, at heights, with lead, asbestos, gas or plumbing.

 Check if you need a licensed tradesperson

-There are certain jobs where DIY work is illegal and you will require a licensed tradesperson.
-Find out what is involved in any sanitary plumbing, gasfitting or drainlaying work or find a licensed tradie.
+There are certain jobs where DIY work in New Zealand is illegal and you will require a licensed tradesperson.

-This article provides all the industry bodies that provide the safest way to find a licensed tradesperson for whatever work you need done.
+This lists the trade industry bodies that provide the safest way to find a licensed trades people for whatever work you need done.

 Consumer NZ reports on multi boxes that have been recalled due to fire risk.
 Check whether you have one in your house.

 - Electrical repairs and maintenance are not for the faint-hearted.
-Find out here what your electrical obligations are before you tackle your own work.
-It is advisable not to do your own electrical work due to the issues and safety risks.
+The NZ Electrical Workers Registration Board advise not to do your own electrical work due to the issues and safety risks.

 Get the latest from Consumer NZ on smoke alarms and what they recommend.